maixnor/wu/obsidian/Poverty.md

 - sub-saharan countries -> still getting poorer

 ## Inequality
-With the [[Gini Index]] we can approximate the complete inequality of a country with its complete income distribution.
+With the [[GINI Index]] we can approximate the complete inequality of a country with its complete income distribution.

 https://worldpoverty.io